 Reading about good eye health is important.
-But actually learning about your eyes and getting a better understanding of how they work will definitely spark curiosity.
+But learning about your eyes and getting a better understanding of how they work will spark curiosity.
 We know you might be wondering about things like how eyes see color or whether eyes can heal themselves.

-Table of Content:
+Table of Contents:

 Ophthalmology Definition